 This type of stainless steel contains between 12% and 18% chromium, trace amounts of nickel, and about 0.1% carbon.
 There may also be other alloying elements, like titanium, molybdenum, and aluminum.
 Ferritic stainless steel also has excellent corrosion resistance properties, informing its use in many forming and pressing industrial operations.
 Ferritic stainless steel cannot be heat-treated but can be cold-worked.

-This steel composition of this type contains 11-17% chromium, 0.12-0.35% nickel, and about 1.2% carbon.
+The steel composition of this type contains 11-17% chromium, 0.12-0.35% nickel, and about 1.2% carbon.
 They are magnetic and heat-treatable.
 Martensitic steel is the first steel type to be developed.
 Its use industrially today is in manufacturing many CNC equipment, like cutting tools, and engineering equipment, like hydraulic pumps, valves, steam pumps, etc.

 The last group of steels is tool steels and it contains many different carbon and alloy elements.
-Some of these elements are tungsten, vanadium, cobalt, molybdenum, and they are usually present in varying proportions.
+Some of these elements are tungsten, vanadium, cobalt, and molybdenum, and they are usually present in varying proportions.
 Adding these elements improves the heat resistance and durability of steel, which makes them suitable in the manufacture of many curing and drilling tools in steel CNC machining.
 Tool steel is also an important metal in injection molds and pressing tools.
 However, the weldability of tool steel is very low.

 Applications of steel